Why Should I Use Comments in Project Management Software?

-It can be useful to quote text from another comment or from the description field when posting your own comment.
-This feature helps you clarify what you’re referring to without having to retype out text.
+It can be useful to quote text from another comment or the description field when posting your own comment.
+This feature helps you clarify what you’re referring to without having to retype text.

 Some project management software allows you to simply select the necessary part of your teammate’s comment and click on the quote icon appearing to the left.
 The fragment is automatically pasted into a new comment along with the timestamp and the author’s name.
 If you already started typing a comment, the quote will be added to the end of it.

 Many project management software platforms now allow you to include emojis in your comments.
-Emojis are useful for quickly letting someone know that you've read their comment, and/or to express your feelings about a comment.
+Emojis are useful for quickly letting someone know that you've read their comment, or to express your feelings about a comment.

 For example, you could use a “thumbs up” emoji to quickly tell a team member that you’ve seen their comment and you agree with what they’ve stated.
 This lets them know you’re aware of what’s going on, without you having to spend the time writing a response.